10

 • 3

 I'd back that up.
 Aikido schools don't allow students to teach each other, because Billy 4th kyu doesn't know enough to get it right, and doesn't have instructor training either.
 It's about safety, and about the quality of what we're doing, and also about separating the aikido you do from the aikido you should teach, which are not necessarily the same.
 I'm sure the same applies to most martial arts, so whenever you're in doubt about something like this ask your instructor, ignore your advisory comrade and, if necessary, avoid training with them.
-Aug 2, 2013 at 13:39
+Commented Aug 2, 2013 at 13:39

 4